splunk/observability-workshop/content/en/s4r/2-initial-tour/_index.md

 ---
-title: UI Quick Tour
+title: Initial Tour of the UI
 weight: 20
 ---

 {{% button icon="clock" %}}15 minutes{{% /button %}}

 The goal of this section is to make you comfortable with the UI of Splunk Observability Cloud.
-To achieve this, we first will examine the main components of the ui, followed by an exercise to get you started.
+We first need to log in, then can examine the main components of the UI, followed by an exercise to get you started.

 ---

 ### 1. Login in to Splunk Observability Cloud

-Your instructor may already have told you that you should have received and e-mail from Splunk that invites you to the Workshop Org (short for Organization).
+Your instructor may already have told you that you should have received an e-mail from Splunk that invites you to the Workshop Org (org is short for Organization).
 This e-mail will look like the one below, and may have ended up in your Spam folder if you cannot find it.
 Once received, please click the {{% button style="blue" %}}Join Now{{% /button %}} or copy the provided url in the your browser.

 ![email](../images/invite-email.png?&height=500px)